aOri69/AdventOfCode/day_10/README.md

 Render the image given by your program. _What eight capital letters appear on your CRT?_

+Your puzzle answer was `RZEKEFHA`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2022) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](https://adventofcode.com/2022/day/10/input).
+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2022/day/10/input).

 You can also this puzzle.